-To deliver much-needed social housing, the Housing Alliance works in partnership with the Department of Housing, Planning and Local Government; local authorities; the Housing Agency; a range of funding partners; and the private sector.
-Collectively, the Alliance is responsible for over 28,000 homes nationwide.
-Despite Covid restrictions the Housing Alliance members delivered over 3,800 new homes in 2020 and are working on providing more than 12,000 further homes over the next 3 years.
+To deliver much-needed social housing, the Housing Alliance works in partnership with the Department of Housing, Local Government & Heritage; local authorities; the Housing Agency; a range of funding partners; and the private sector.
+Collectively, the Alliance is responsible for close to 30,000 homes nationwide.
+Despite Covid restrictions, Housing Alliance members delivered over 3,000 new homes in 2021 and are working on providing more than 12,000 further homes over the next 3 years.

 AHBs are not-for-profit organisations that have a social purpose to provide for people’s housing needs by working in close co-operation with the Government, local authorities and relevant agencies.
 In particular, Housing Alliance members work in partnership with local authorities to support the provision of housing and, in many cases, additional supports.